 When an allegation is received against a section 396 caregiver

-When an allegation of abuse, neglect or harm of tamariki is made against a section 396 caregiver, we follow the same process we follow for any allegation — but we also need to consult with:
+When an allegation of abuse, neglect or harm of tamariki or rangatahi is made against a section 396 caregiver, we follow the same process we follow for any allegation — but we also need to consult with:

 - staff from the section 396 provider.